appbaseio/reactivesearch/content/docs/reactivesearch/v3/advanced/comparison.md

 ### Comparison

-Here, we share how `ReactiveSearch` compares with other projects that have similar aims.
+Here we share how `ReactiveSearch` compares with other projects that have similar aims.

 <br />